-Interest expense is based upon contractual interest rates adjusted for the amortization of issuance costs.
-We incur interest expense on interest-bearing deposits comprised of non-maturity savings deposits, brokered and retail CDs, and brokered and retail MMDAs, as well as on unsecured and secured financings.
-Interest expense is recognized when amounts are contractually due to deposit and debt holders and is adjusted for net payments/receipts related to interest rate swap agreements that qualify and are designated hedges of interest-bearing liabilities.
-Interest expense also includes the amortization of deferred gains and losses on closed hedge transactions that qualified as hedges.
+Interest expense is based upon contractual interest rates and other fees, adjusted for the amortization of issuance costs, premiums, and discounts.
+We incur interest expense on interest-bearing deposits comprised of non-maturity savings deposits, brokered and retail CDs, brokered and retail MMDAs, as well as unsecured and secured financings.
+Our Private Education Loan multi-lender secured borrowing facility also incurs an unused facility fee on the amount of unfunded commitments.
+Interest expense is recognized when amounts are contractually due and is adjusted for net payments/receipts related to qualifying interest rate swap agreements designated as hedges of interest-bearing liabilities.
+Interest expense also includes the amortization of deferred gains and losses on closed qualifying hedge transactions.
 Amortization of debt issuance costs, premiums, discounts, and terminated hedge-basis adjustments are recognized using the effective interest rate method.
-We incur certain fees related to our Private Education Loan multi-lender secured borrowing facility (the "Secured Borrowing Facility"), including an unused Secured Borrowing Facility fee, and also incur fees related to our term asset-backed securities ("ABS").
-These fees are included in interest expense.
-Refer to Note 10, "Deposits," and Note 11, "Borrowings" for further details of our interest-bearing liabilities.
+Refer to Note 11, "Deposits," and Note 12, "Borrowings" for further details of our interest-bearing liabilities.